shedskin/shedskin/doc/README.rst

 Additionally, the type inference techniques employed by **Shed Skin** currently do not scale very well beyond several hundred lines of code (the largest compiled program is about 1,200 lines (sloccount)).
 In all, this means that **Shed Skin** is currently mostly useful to compile *smallish* programs and extension modules, that do not make extensive use of dynamic Python features or the standard library.

 Because **Shed Skin** is still in an early stage of development, it can also improve a lot.
 At the moment, you will probably run into some bugs when using it.
 Please report these, so they can be fixed!

-At the moment, **Shed Skin** is compatible with Python versions 2.4 to 2.6, behaves like 2.6, and should work on GNU/Linux platforms, FreeBSD, OpenSolaris, OSX and Windows XP.
+At the moment, **Shed Skin** is compatible with Python versions 2.4 to 2.6, behaves like 2.6, and should work on most UNIX platforms, such as GNU/Linux, OSX, FreeBSD and OpenSolaris.
+The Windows version has been discontinued as of **Shed Skin** 0.4.

 .. _Typing Restrictions: